 - Sharps/Needles(must be properly contained).
 Please click here for details.

-ACI offers curbside collection of used motor oil and filters, and of household batteries.
+ACI does offer curbside collection of used motor oil and filters.
 Please review the handling instructions below:

 - Motor oil: Used motor oil and oil filters are collected on your day of service.
 Set jugs and filters next to the